Yashgupta9330/task12/README.md

 3. Install dependencies:

-With npm:
   npm install
-Or with yarn:
+  # or
   yarn install

 ### Running the Application